The "Astro Boy Festival" is held at the Mukogaoka Yuen park.

 Receives the "Children's Welfare and Cultural Award" in the broadcasting category for "Jungle Emperor Leo."

 The Mushi Production Movie Show is held.
-During the show, "Son-goku is Coming" is presented.
+During the show, "ADVENTURES OF THE MONKEY KING (Pilot Film)" is presented.

 FNS starts broadcast of the special effect TV film "Ambassador Magma."
 The program is produced by P-Production, and runs through September 25, 1967.